MIPS/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_BRKN		; Used in aarch64-sve.md.
     UNSPEC_BRKPA	; Used in aarch64-sve.md.
     UNSPEC_BRKPB	; Used in aarch64-sve.md.
+    UNSPEC_PFIRST	; Used in aarch64-sve.md.
+    UNSPEC_PNEXT	; Used in aarch64-sve.md.
     UNSPEC_CNTP		; Used in aarch64-sve.md.
     UNSPEC_SADDV	; Used in aarch64-sve.md.
     UNSPEC_UADDV	; Used in aarch64-sve.md.